Glosolin/glosolin.github.io/README.md

-This is Personal Website of Zehui (Bella) Gu.
+This is a Personal Website of Zehui (Bella) Gu.